Books

 OLD BELIEVERS.
 Bible: Revelation 1-20,[Russia : c.1780-1790]

-An Old Believers' illustrated miscellany, including a rare calendar with pictorial hand-drawn diagrams - a genre scarce both on the market and institutionally - and amuletic woodblock prints of the Cavalry Cross.
+An Old Believers' illustrated miscellany, including a rare calendar with pictorial hand-drawn diagrams - a genre scarce both on the market and institutionally - and amuletic woodblock prints of the Calvary Cross.

 "Old Believer book culture inherited and developed an ancient tradition that had already manifested itself in the first century...
 Learn More -